Edwards-R/understanding_docs/layers-in-taxonomy.md

 The taxonomists may now operate safely and securely on the type, and the interpreters of the type may now create as many versions of their interpretation as they desire, without interfering with taxonomy.

 ### Version numbers are very hard to follow
-Whilst the versioning system *works*, version numbers are very hard to follow along with for many people.
-Easy comprehension is especially critical for systems designed for human consumption, as this redesign of the Linnaean taxonomic system is.
+Whilst the versioning system *works*, version numbers are very hard to follow along with for the vast majority of people.
+Easy comprehension is especially critical for systems designed for human consumption, such as this redesign of the Linnaean taxonomic system.
 What is needed is a clear, familiar, system of identification that is easily human comprehensible.

 ## Conclusion
 We have used the principle of the separation of concerns to divide the proposed system into the taxonomic and interpretation areas.
 Using these areas, we applied taxonomic versioning and interpretation versioning independently, solving the issue of managing different versions across different interpretations.
 However, the end result uses an abstract number as the version identifier, with very little to aid in human comprehension.